pyscf/gpu4pyscf/README.md

 | **CUDA 11.x** |  ```pip3 install gpu4pyscf-cuda11x``` | ```pip3 install cutensor-cu11``` |
 | **CUDA 12.x** |  ```pip3 install gpu4pyscf-cuda12x``` | ```pip3 install cutensor-cu12``` |

+We recommand users to create the similar environment as ```dockerfiles/ubuntu_runtime/Dockerfile``` for compatibility, as the corresponding docker image is used for nightly benchmarks.

 Compilation
 --------
 One can compile the package with